financrr/financrr-app/README.md

 We greatly appreciate your support for financrr!
 You can support us through the following methods:

 - Starring, forking, and/or contributing to the project
-- > Monetary donations options will be added soon